 If you’re anything like me – loves plants but has a track record of killing them including the unkillable ivy (twice!), then you’d find ways of still being surrounded by greenery despite our lack of green-fingers.

 Here are 4 ways I have brought the outdoors into my north-east facing darkly-lit home.
 I won’t include greenery as that is the obvious way and feels self-explanatory when you hear of the phrase bringing the outside in.
 In this respect, Hilton Carter is the absolute goals of bringing greenery into our homes.
+Don’t forget to download my free resources that will help you design your own interiors and grow your Instagram account!

 1. MURALS AND WALLPAPER